fudgeu/playlist/README.md

 </details>

-Currently available for Fabric and Quilt on 1.19.3, requires the Fabric API (or QFAPI for Quilt) Feel free to ask any questions in the GitHub if you are unsure about something in the mod!
+Currently available for Fabric on 1.19.2 - 1.19.4, and requires the Fabric API Feel free to ask any questions in the GitHub if you are unsure about something in the mod!

 **Enjoy!**